convertigo/c8oprj-lib-geocoding-ui-ngx/README.md

-# lib_Geocoding_Ngx
+# lib_Geocoding_ui_ngx
-This is the geocoding library for Convertigo platform when network is reachable.
+Uses the geocoding library for Convertigo platform when network is reachable.
 Install this library to geocode coordinates for your Convertigo applications.
 It is based on Bing Maps location API.
 The shared component used in this library geocodes automatically browser's coordinates when network is reachable.

 # Installation